The Trouble with Trillions: Production

 The episode was written by Ian Maxtone-Graham, though the original draft of the plot was much different.
 Originally, Homer was to learn that he was a Native American, and would try to exploit it to not have to pay taxes.
 The idea had been going well for a few days, but the staff did not actually know whether Native Americans had to pay taxes.
 When the writers found out that they did, the whole plot had to be scrapped.
 Executive producer Mike Scully's brother Brian pitched the idea of the trillion-dollar bill, which they accepted, as they were out of ideas.

 Cultural references

-The episode's title is a reference to the Star Trek episode "The Trouble with Tribbles".
+The episode's title is a reference to the 1967 Star Trek episode "The Trouble with Tribbles".

-The scene where the FBI agent sits near Homer is a reference to the film JFK.
+The scene where the FBI agent sits near Homer on a bench in the park is a reference to the 1991 film JFK.

 While Homer, Mr. Burns, and Smithers are in Cuba, a billboard can be seen with a picture of Marxist revolutionary Che Guevara being used to advertise Duff Beer.